SharpenYourSword/peoplestring-parse.js/README.md

     email: 'mary@smith.com' })
 ```

-A peoplestring can also contain a URL in parentheses.
+A peoplestring can contain a URL in parentheses.

 ```javascript
 assert.deepStrictEqual(